 Eric holds a Bachelor of Engineering in Electrical from the Royal Military College of Canada in Kingston, Ontario.
 He furthered his education by obtaining a Master of Engineering in Electrical from Carleton University in Ottawa.
 In addition to his academic achievements, Eric holds a Project Management Professional (PMP) Certification from the Project Management Institute in the USA.

 Flavio Ruiz Oliveras

-Dr Martinez started his professional career as car designer in Mexico and later in Italy collaborating in projects for FIAT, Alfa Romeo, Audi, Italdesign-Giugiaro among many others.
-He has worked as an independent designer for 15 years winning a Red Dot Award and as an academic has explored the sustainability and future of design linked to Systems Thinking and Complexity Theory.
+In his professional career, Victor began as a car designer in Mexico and later in Italy, working on notable projects for esteemed brands such as FIAT, Alfa Romeo, Audi, and Italdesign-Giugiaro, among others.
+Victor's academic pursuits have focused on exploring sustainability and the future of design through the lens of Systems Thinking and Complexity Theory.